wacncontent/CustomizeTool/removeCommentOutput2/articles/vpn-gateway/virtual-networks-configure-vnet-to-vnet-connection.md

 - **VNet2**
 - **Address Space** = 10.2.0.0/16
-- **Region** = Japan East
+- **Region** = China North

 ## Step 4 - Add local networks

 When you create a VNet-to-VNet configuration, you need to configure each VNet to identify each other as a local network site.
 In this procedure, you'll configure each VNet as a local network.
-If you already have previously configured VNets, this is how you would add them as local networks in the Azure Management Portal.
+If you already have previously configured VNets, this is how you would add them as local networks in the Azure Classic Management Portal.

 1. In the lower left-hand corner of the screen, click **New**.
 In the navigation pane, click **Network Services**, and then click **Virtual Network**.
 Click **Add Local Network**

-2. On the **Specify your local network details** page, for **Name**, enter the name of a virtual network that you want to use in your VNet to VNet configuration.
+2. On the **Specify your local network details** page, for **Name**, enter the name of a virtual network that you want to use in your VNet-to-VNet configuration.
 For this example, we'll use VNet 1, as we'll be pointing VNet2 to this virtual network for our configuration.

   For VPN Device IP Address, use any IP address.
 Typically, you'd use the actual external IP address for a VPN device.
-For VNet to VNet configurations, you will use the Gateway IP address.
+For VNet-to-VNet configurations, you will use the Gateway IP address.
 But, given that you've not created the gateway yet, we use the IP address that you specify here as a placeholder.
 You will then go back into these settings and configure them with the corresponding gateway IP addresses once Azure generates it.

 3. On the **Specify the address page**, you will put in the actual IP address range and address count for VNet1.
 This must correspond exactly to the range that you specified earlier for VNet1.

 4. After configuring VNet1 as a local network, go back and configure VNet2 using the values that correspond to that VNet.

 5. Now you'll point each VNet to the other as a local network.
-In the Management Portal, go to the **Configure** page for VNet1.
+In the Azure Classic Management Portal, go to the **Configure** page for VNet1.
 Under **site-to-site connectivity**, select **Connect to the local network**, then select **VNET2** as the local network.

   ![Connect to local network](./media/virtual-networks-configure-vnet-to-vnet-connection/IC736058.jpg)